+- · Relationship development

-- Supporting behavior changes
+- · Supporting behavior changes

 - o Build relationships

 - o Listen carefully

 - o Understand perspectives

 - o Affirm strength

-- o Build trust
+- o Build trus

-- o Manage distress

-- Resolve conflicts

-Change Facilitation

-- · Implementation facilitation

-- · Intervention development

-- Systems Coaching

-Discovery and Diagnosis

-- TAP-IT

-- Diagnose and strategically analyze data

-- Data-informed decision making

-- o Action Plan for impact

-- · Review of APR data to determine which LSS has not met individual Indicators

-- Require LSS who has not met an Indicator to develop an improvement plan related to the Indicator

-Monitor

-- · Monitor the progress the LSS is making in implementing the improvement plan - · Collaborative with TA providers as appropriate
+FFY 2015 Part B State Performance Plan (SPP)/Annual Performance Report (APR) o Resolve conflicts Change Facilitation · Implementation facilitation · Intervention development · Systems Coaching Discovery and Diagnosis · TAP-IT o Diagnose and strategically analyze data o Data-informed decision making o Action Plan for impact · Review of APR data to determine which LSS has not met individual Indicators · Require LSS who has not met an Indicator to develop an improvement plan related to the Indicator Monitor · Monitor the progress the LSS is making in implementing the improvement plan · Collaborative with TA providers as appropriate

 These changes to the Division's technical assistance infrastructure will support Local School Systems with the implementation of coherent improvement strategies and activities in a sustainable manner because each LSS will have a designated implementation team (LSS-IT) at the district level focused on providing the ongoing support at the school level that is needed to implement an EBP with fidelity.
 Two members of the LSS-IT will be selected to receive training in Systems Coaching in order to become competent in four essential functions: engagement and collaboration, team development, discovery and diagnosis, and change facilitation.
 In addition, strategically selected partners from the Maryland Coalition of Inclusive Education (MCIE), the Johns Hopkins University, Center for Technology in Education (JHU/CTE), Parents Place of Maryland (PPMD), and strategically selected Institutes of Higher Education will be invited to participate in the Systems Coaching training and ongoing support to provide opportunities for a shared experience, dialogue on the effectiveness of the coaching model, and the scaling up of the practice.
 Selection criteria for Systems Coaches include: a special educator familiar/fluent with MTSS, UDL, CRT, and specially designed mathematics instruction, a general educator fluent in the Standards of Mathematical Practice, Maryland College and Career-Ready Standards for mathematics, differentiated instruction, and formative assessment.
 In addition, both must be willing to commit the time needed to attend TAP-IT meetings, LSS-IT meetings, school implementation team meetings and briefing sessions with principals and leadership.
-TAP-IT meetings thereby promoting a practice-to-policy data feedback loop to assess implementation progress and implementation barriers so any needed adjustments can be made.
+TAP-IT will be embedded into the discovery and diagnosis function of systems coaching as LSS systems coaches will also be responsible for establishing routines for TAP-IT meetings thereby promoting a practice-to-policy data feedback loop to assess implementation progress and implementation barriers so any needed adjustments can be made.